Programs to Help People Buy, Build, Repair and Rent Homes in Rural, Tribal and Underserved Communities

-ST. PAUL, Minn., June 9, 2022 – Today, during the first full week of June, U.S. Department of Agriculture (USDA) Rural Development State Director for Minnesota Colleen Landkamer kicked off National Homeownership Month.
-As part of this nationwide celebration, USDA is highlighting programs that help people in rural, Tribal, and underserved areas buy, build and repair affordable homes and to pay their rent in America’s smallest towns and communities.
+HURON, S.D., June 7, 2022 – Today, during the first full week of June, U.S. Department of Agriculture (USDA) Rural Development State Director for South Dakota Nikki Gronli kicked off National Homeownership Month.
+As part of this nationwide celebration, USDA is highlighting programs that help people in rural, Tribal and underserved areas buy, build and repair affordable homes and to pay their rent in America’s smallest towns and communities.

 Expanding opportunities for homeownership and rental assistance strengthens rural communities and helps families and individuals build wealth and achieve financial stability.
-This month, the Agency is highlighting the ways that USDA has invested $203 million to help more than 1,100 families and individuals in Minnesota’s rural and Tribal communities buy, repair and build homes through USDA Rural Development’s single family housing programs so far in fiscal year (FY) 2022.
+This month, the Agency is highlighting the ways that USDA has invested $239.2 million since the beginning of fiscal year 2021.
+These investments have helped more than 1,400 families and individuals in South Dakota’s rural and Tribal communities buy, repair and build homes through USDA Rural Development’s single family housing programs.

 USDA is also highlighting ways it is working with lenders and community partners to open the door to homeownership for rural Americans who have been unserved or underserved for far too long.

-For example, here in Minnesota, USDA wouldn’t be able to assist as many families and individuals with affordable homeownership through the Single Family Housing Guaranteed Loan Program without the help of our private lending partnerships.
-So far in FY 2022, USDA has guaranteed the loans of 225 families and individuals – an investment of nearly $43 million from our top five lenders:
+For example, here in South Dakota, USDA wouldn’t be able to assist as many families and individuals with affordable homeownership through the Single Family Housing Guaranteed Loan Program without the help of our private lending partnerships.
+So far in fiscal year 2022, USDA has guaranteed the loans of 136 families and individuals – an investment of nearly $24 million – in partnership with the following private lending institutions:

 USDA is hosting events across the nation to showcase affordable housing programs for lenders, community partners, families and individuals.
 USDA’s single-family housing programs are:

 - The Single Family Housing Direct Home Loan Program provides loans directly to families and individuals so they can buy or build homes in rural America.